 This is the fifth step in the process of starting your own successful Thai food blog.
 If you’re following along with us in our step-by-step series, you have already learned about starting a Thai food blog, chosen a domain name, and you’ve just created your food blog with BlueHost hosting and the free blogging software – WordPress.

-Now, the Fifth Step – The Basics of Food Blogging
+Now, the Fifth Step – The Basics of Thai Food Blogging

 This is an overview of what is involved in food blogging, and how you can begin to go about it.
 This covers the meat (no pun intended!) of what we do and have done for years on Joys Thai Food.

 Choosing Your Food Blogging Niche

 The niche you choose is really important.
 We chose a huge niche – Thai Food.
 It is working out for us, probably because we have over 300 posts and pages on our site, and a lot of good inbound links pointing to our site.

 If you’re starting today, don’t be so ambitious.
 Choose a smaller niche.
 A smaller focus.
 If you’re keen on doing something with Thai food, choose a sub-level like, ‘desserts.’
 Maybe make your blog something like, “45 Thai Iced-Tea Recipes to Die For.”
 Or, something like this.
 Maybe focus on Thai soups.
 Thai Curries.
 Thai noodle dishes.
 Thai Stir-fry recipes.
 See what I mean?
 Specialize in some area of a big niche for best results.